rfranks/lightgun-web/README.md

 NEXT_PUBLIC_BASE_PATH=/lightgun-web npm run build
 ```

+When referencing static files in code, prefix paths with `withBasePath()` from
+`src/utils/basePath` to ensure they work both locally and when deployed under a
+subpath.

 ## Project Overview

 This project is a TypeScript-based Next.js game.
 It uses React hooks and the Next.js app router to deliver a browser-based shooter under `src/games/warbirds`.